 At KeepTruckin, we understand the struggles of owner-operators and smaller carriers.
 This is why we designed an affordable yet feature-rich ELD solution for fleets of all sizes.

-Apart from being FMCSA-compliant, the KeepTruckin ELD solution also has many useful fleet management features that can help minimize operational costs and maximize profitability.
+Apart from being FMCSA-registered, the KeepTruckin ELD solution also has many useful fleet management features that can help minimize operational costs and maximize profitability.

 For instance, KeepTruckin offers an idle-time tracking feature.
 Fleet managers can use this to identify drivers who idle for too long or too frequently.
 According to an estimate, for a truck that consumes $70,000 worth of fuel every year, approximately $5,600 is wasted on idling.